brinzunza/laLigaML/README.md

-# Premier League Machine Learning Project
+# La Liga Machine Learning Project

 This project focuses on analyzing the performance of La Liga football teams based on historical match data.